miladBann/Checkmarx/README.md

 ## Testing

-- Test are written with jest and the React testing library and you can use the command **npm test** to run them all.
+- Tests are written with jest and the React testing library and you can use the command **npm test** inside the client folder to run them all.